abhishekkadavil/Selenium4-Cucumber-Hybrid-Framework/README.md

 * In the current framework we have optimised the page management by combining POM with step def files, By doing so it is easily manageable, also creating new test case require only small effort.
 * Added `google-juice` and `cucumber-juice` for managing the state of driver object, class object etc
 * Added the `@ScenarioScoped`(the object of a class marked this annotation is only created for one scenario and destroyed after the use)
-	* Added functionality of TestContext to accommodate all the common function in a scenario perspective eg: initialising and quitting a browser driver
+	* Added functionality of ScenarioContext to accommodate all the common function in a scenario perspective eg: initialising and quitting a browser driver
 	* Made the BrowserFactory to `@ScenarioScoped` since we want to support parallel testing each scenario needed new instance of driver
 * Added `InteractionHelper` class so less code in step def classes
 * Most of the exceptions are also handling in `InteractionHelper` class